 INTRODUCTION TO CAREER & TECHNICAL EDUCATION (CTE) - 1 CREDIT - 9, 10, 11, 12 - This is an introductory course to Career and Technical Education.
 Students will be provided an opportunity to experience the CTE programs offered at FDSH and how the course sequence aligns with the various career clusters.
+CTE programs at FDSH include Business and Marketing, Family and Consumer Sciences, Health Occupations and Industrial Technology.
 Students will be exposed to career opportunities that are available within the career clusters and the education and training needed.

 INTRODUCTION TO COMPUTER AIDED DRAFTING - 1 CREDIT - 9, 10, 11, 12 - This is an introductory class to computer aided drafting and design.
 Students will communicate through a series of technical drawings that include projections and views of an object.
 Areas that will be covered in this course include: sketching, multi-view drawings, dimensioning and annotation, section and auxiliary views, 3d modeling and architectural drawings.
 There may also be some activities that involve CNC machining and 3D Printing.
 The majority of this class consists of computer applications of Auto CAD and Solid Works-computer aided drafting software.
 This course is a prerequisite for Introduction to Woods, Advanced Mechanical CAD and Advanced Architectural CAD.